 What are your hospitals hours?

-Our hospital in NW Portland is open 24 hours, 365 days/year.
-Click here for specific clinic hours
+Our hospital in NW Portland is open 24 hours a day, 365 days per year (even on holidays).

-What’s the difference between my vet and DoveLewis?
+What’s the difference between my primary care veterinarian and DoveLewis?

-Your regular vet and DoveLewis are very different.
-DoveLewis specializes in emergency and critical care medicine.
-That means, you come to us with your pet for the same reason you’d go to the emergency room yourself.
-If you’re not having an emergency, you probably won’t come to DoveLewis.
-We don’t clip nails, put in microchips, spay/neuter, give vaccines, etc.
+Your primary care veterinarian and DoveLewis are very different.
+DoveLewis specializes in emergency and critical care as well as specialty services, such as internal medicine.
+That means, you come to us with your pet for the same reason you’d go to the emergency room or a specialty doctor yourself.
+We don’t offer the services provided by your primary care veterinarian such as regular wellness checks, vaccinations, clip nails, put in microchips, spay/neuter, etc.

 Why is emergency and ICU care more expensive?

-DoveLewis clients may also apply for money from the Velvet Financial Assistance Fund.
+DoveLewis clients may also apply for money from our Velvet Financial Assistance fund.
 This is a 100 percent donor-funded program supported entirely through private contributions.
-Clients who qualify for financial assistance through the Velvet Fund may have a portion of their medical bill covered up to $750.
+Clients who qualify for financial assistance through the Velvet Assistance Fund may have a portion of their medical bill covered up to $750.

 What makes DoveLewis a nonprofit organization?